 Capital Surplus and Reserves on the Balance Sheet

 To understand Capital Surplus on the balance sheet, you must first understand the concept of surplus.
-From an accounting standpoint, a surplus is a difference between the total par value of the stock outstanding and the shareholders' equity and proprietorship reserves.
-Don't panic!
-It's not as complicated as it sounds!
-You already know what par value and shareholders' equity represent.
-The only thing you haven't learned about is proprietorship reserves, which are set up to alert investors that a certain part of the shareholder equity cannot be paid out as cash dividends since they have another purpose.
+From an accounting standpoint, a surplus is a difference between the total par value of a company's issued shares of stock, and its shareholders' equity and proprietorship reserves.

-In other words, Capital Surplus tells you how much of the company's shareholders' equity is not due to retained earnings.
+In other words, a capital surplus tells you how much of the company's shareholders' equity is not due to retained earnings.

 Reserves and Proprietorship Reserves